awwx/ar/readme.md

 * uniq implemented using Racket's gensym

-* defvar allows global variables to be hacked to supply your own implementation for getting or setting the variable

 * readline accepts CR-LF line endings

     which is useful for Internet protocols such as HTTP.